in ,

 A good friend is better

-Access to Fiat's development department was forbidden to almost everyone, but Pigozzi's friendship with the Agnellis even opened these doors, and in the late 50s he was particularly interested in the department.
+Access to Fiat's development department was forbidden to almost everyone, but Pigozzi's friendship with the Agnellis opened even these doors, and in the late 50s he was particularly interested in the department.
 It was clear that Pigozzi's intentions to further expand the Simca range were clearly inspired by Fiat's planning.
-Pigozzi received approval from Fiat to choose one of six box-on-box-style four-door clay models as the basis for 'Project 122' to be developed into Simca's new small car, the Simca 1000.
-And did we mention dar Simca is also an acronym?
-'Société Industrielle de Mécanique et Carrosserie Automobile' is really a bit too long to put on a grille.
+Pigozzi got Fiat's approval to choose one of six box-on-box-style four-door clay models as the basis for 'Project 122' to be developed into Simca's new small car, the Simca 1000.
+And did we mention that Simca is also an acronym?
+'Société Industrielle de Mécanique et Carrosserie Automobile' is really too long to put on a grille.

 Another Italian